 Medical Treatment After a Workplace Injury

 Insurance companies sometimes dispute treatment requests.
 They argue that a procedure isn’t necessary, your illness isn’t that serious, or that your rehabilitation is complete.
-When this happens, the fight centers on whether the judge accepts your doctor’s opinion or the insurance company’s independent medical examination (IME) report.

 Independent Medical Examinations (IMEs) in New York

 An Independent Medical Examination (IME) happens when the insurance company asks a doctor of their choosing to evaluate your injury or illness.
-These exams often lead to reports that minimize symptoms or suggest an injured employee can return to job duties sooner than expected.
+These exams can lead to reports that minimize symptoms or suggest an injured employee can return to job duties sooner than expected.

 Why don’t you?Free Case Consultation